ItsDanielHarris/Block-Promoted-Tweets/README.md

 # Block Promoted Tweets
 By: Daniel Harris @thewebauthor

-This script blocks promoted tweets using the TamperMonkey extension.
+This script blocks promoted tweets using the TamperMonkey extension in Google Chrome and Firefox.
 Works with the new Twitter UI.

 1. Install the TamperMonkey Extension https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo